Ade-Joshe/Redis-to-JSON-converter/README.md

 For those seeking a means to convert redis "string" data to JSON object for easy parsing.

-Special Thanks to my friend, [Augustine Best](https://twitter.com/augustinebest_) and also [Jerry](https://twitter.com/lovinjerry004) for their amazing contributions.
+Special Thanks to my friend, [Augustine Best](https://twitter.com/augustinebest_) and also [Jerry](https://twitter.com/lovinjerry004) for their amazing contributions and My boss Okoye Emmanuel for tasking us with the solution to the pending redis problem. it's good to work with great minds [@geneystechhub](https://twitter.com/genesystechhub)

 ### **How to use**
 **step 1:** Install reformat-date